FalkorDB/docs/datatypes.md

 ---
-title: "RedisGraph data types"
+title: "FalkorDB data types"
 linkTitle: "Data types"
 weight: 4
-description: "RedisGraph supports a number of distinct data types, some of which can be persisted as property values and some of which are ephemeral."
+description: "FalkorDB supports a number of distinct data types, some of which can be persisted as property values and some of which are ephemeral."
 ---

 ## Graph types